Simplify your stack and build anything. Or everything.

 Preventing API Abuse

-Payload comes with a robust set of built-in anti-abuse measures, such as locking out users after X amount of failed login attempts, request rate limiting, GraphQL query complexity limits, max depth settings, and more.
+Payload comes with a robust set of built-in anti-abuse measures, such as locking out users after X amount of failed login attempts, GraphQL query complexity limits, max depth settings, and more.
 Click here to learn more.

-Payload can be used with any MongoDB compatible database including AWS DocumentDB or Azure Cosmos DB.
+Payload can be used with any Postgres database or MongoDB-compatible database including AWS DocumentDB or Azure Cosmos DB.
+Make sure your production environment has access to the database that Payload uses.

 DocumentDB